particle-iot/docs/src/content/hardware/migration-guides/e404x-migration-guide.md

 ### PWM (Pulse-width modulation)

-The pins that support PWM are different on the E Series and E404X.
+The pins that support PWM are different on the E-Series and E404X.

 {{!-- BEGIN do not edit content below, it is automatically generated 0fc429e8-585e-4f36-9874-e3fa37a1136e --}}